 You can even score cheap San Diego Zoo tickets through me.
 Use password lajollamom to grab them here.
 It’s the best price!

-11. Or, Visit San Diego Zoo Safari Park
+14. Or, Visit San Diego Zoo Safari Park

-Certain hands-on animal encounters are temporarily on pause as is the Africa Tram.
 Bring the whole family through and maximize your day with tips from my San Diego Zoo Safari Park Guide.

 SAVE ON ADMISSION